A1vinSmith/OSCP-PWK/README.md

-# Check the Wiki for OSCP
+# OSCP
-### TryHackMe is the main material for practicing.
-Notes and cheetsheet are in Wiki pages.
+### Notes and cheetsheets are in Wiki pages.
 Repo is mostly filled with writeups and binaries.

+# TryHackMe
+### Most of the writeups are for THM

 # Kali Config
 ohmyzsh + powerlevel10K + tmux